ChrisCoffey/Articles/content/posts/ruby_mocking_included_functions.md

 ---
 title: "Mocking Included Module Methods"
 date: 2020-02-05T06:06:56-05:00
-draft: true
+draft: false
 tags:
   - Ruby
 ---

 tl;dr; A brief story of an issue I created when writing some Rails tests.
 This got me considering how method calls in Ruby work, particularly the ancestor chain.
-But, the issue turned out to be a bit unrelated.
+But, the issue turned out to be completely unrelated to inheritance.
 There's a surprise ending, but the crux of the issue was that I'd made a mistake in understanding how a `view` in Ralis works.

 ## Mocking module methods with RSpec